Neal Benowitz

 Neal L. Benowitz is an American academic physician and professor of medicine at the University of California, San Francisco (UCSF), with expertise on the pharmacology of nicotine and tobacco addiction.

 Education

 Benowitz studied physics at Rensselaer Polytechnic Institute from 1962 to 1965.
 He received his M.D. from the University of Rochester in 1969, after which he worked as an intern and resident at Bronx Municipal Hospital Center for two years as a resident and intern.
 He then spent the next year working as a fellow in clinical pharmacology at the University of California, San Francisco.

 Career

 Benowitz joined the faculty of UCSF in 1973 as a clinical instructor.
 He was appointed an assistant professor there the following year, and became an associate professor in 1981.
 Since 1987, he has been a professor of medicine, psychiatry, and biopharmaceutical sciences at UCSF.
 Since 1983, he has also been the chief of UCSF's Clinical Pharmacology and Experimental Therapeutics division.

+Benowitz received the 1995 Ferno Clinical Research Award from the Society for Research on Nicotine and Tobacco (SRNT).In 1996, he was honored with the Alton Ochsner Award Relating Smoking and Disease.
+The American Society of Clinical Pharmacology & Therapeutics bestowed the Rawls-Palmer Progress in Medicine Award on Benowitz in 1999, and the Oscar B. Hunter Memorial Award in Therapeutics in 2006.

+From 1996-97, Benowitz served as elected President of the Society for Research on Nicotine and Tobacco.
+He served as President of the American Society of Clinical Pharmacology & Therapeutics (ASCPT) from 1996-97.